trash89/journalGraphQLServer/README.md

 # JournalGraphSQL Server for Journal Application

 The Journal Application is allowing to keep an online journal of activity.
-You can enter a description of daily activities, things already done and things to do.
+You can enter a description of daily activities and things to do.

 The Journal application is live on Netlify :